-Our board of directors intends to adopt the 2019 Plan in connection with this offering.
-Our 2019 Plan will be a successor to and continuation of our 2011 Plan.
+Our board of directors adopted and our shareholders approved the 2019 Plan in April 2019.
+Our 2019 Plan is a successor to and continuation of our 2011 Plan.
 The 2019 Plan will become effective upon, and no share awards may be granted under the 2019 Plan until, the date of the underwriting agreement related to this offering.
-Once the 2019 Plan is effective, no further grants will be made under the 2011 Plan
+Once the 2019 Plan is effective, no further grants will be made under the 2011 Plan.